home-assistant/home-assistant.io/source/_integrations/bluetooth.markdown

 - Home Assistant Supervised: The host system must run BlueZ, and the D-Bus socket must be accessible to Home Assistant **inside** the container.
 - Home Assistant Core: The system must run BlueZ, and the D-Bus socket must be accessible to Home Assistant.

-## Additional setup for Container installs
+## Additional details for Container installs

-{% details Instructions %}

-### Making the DBus socket available in the docker container
+{% details Making the DBus socket available in the docker container %}
 For most systems, the Dbus socket is in `/run/dbus`.
 The socket must be available in the container for Home Assistant to be able to connect to Dbus and access the Bluetooth adapter.
 When starting with `docker run`, this can be accomplished by adding `-v /run/dbus:/run/dbus:ro` to the command.
 If the Dbus socket is in `/var/run/dbus` on the host system, use `-v /var/run/dbus:/run/dbus:ro` instead.
 {% enddetails %}

-## Additional setup for Container and Supervised installs
+## Additional details for Container and Supervised installs

-{% details Instructions %}
+{% details Installing BlueZ %}
-### Installing BlueZ

 On debian based host systems, the `sudo apt-get -y install bluez` command will install BlueZ.
 {% enddetails %}

 ## Installing a USB Bluetooth Adapter

 Some systems may not come with Bluetooth and require a USB adapter.
 Installing an adapter for the first time may require multiple restarts for the device to be fully recognized.